artaveo/artaveo/ROAD-MAP-ARTAVEO.md

 By this point Phase 6, 7, 8 and 9 have already shipped Work, Services, About/Process and the Brief Builder, so there is real multi-page content worth caching — this is why the phase sits here rather than right after Phase 5.

-### 10.1 Web app manifest & install experience
+### 10.1 Web app manifest, install experience & update handling
 - `manifest.json`: name, short name, theme colour, background colour, `display: standalone`, `start_url`
 - icons generated from the Phase 4 mark-only variants (flat/monochrome, not the 3D render) at the standard PWA sizes
 - install prompt follows platform conventions; never a custom nagging banner
+- when a new deploy publishes, a visitor with the site already open or installed gets a visible "update available" prompt rather than silently running stale content forever

+> Merged from the previous revision's separate 10.1 (manifest/install) / 10.5 (update handling): both are the installed-app lifecycle experience around the same manifest/service-worker registration, with no independent blocker.

 ### 10.2 Service worker & caching strategy
 - **cache-first** for static assets: fonts, the logo files, icons, CSS/JS bundles
 - **stale-while-revalidate** for content pages: Home, Work (index + case studies), Services (catalogue + detail), About, Process, Insights — a repeat visit opens instantly from cache while a fresh copy loads in the background
 - cache versioned to the deploy; a new publish invalidates the old cache instead of leaving visitors on stale content indefinitely

-### 10.3 What stays network-only — never cached, never offline
-- the Brief Builder's **submit** request itself, and every other server mutation
-- from Phase 13 onward: every admin route, the lead pipeline, CMS screens, and later the client portal (Phase 28) — these are excluded from the service worker's scope entirely, the same rule the Pazhuhesh Portal case study already applied to its own admin (section 6.4)
+- **never cached, network-only:** the Brief Builder's **submit** request itself, and every other server mutation; from Phase 13 onward, every admin route, the lead pipeline, CMS screens, and later the client portal (Phase 28) — excluded from the service worker's scope entirely, the same rule the Pazhuhesh Portal case study already applied to its own admin (section 6.3)

+> Merged from the previous revision's separate 10.2 (caching strategy) / 10.3 (what stays network-only): the exclusion list is the other half of the same caching-strategy decision, not separate work.

-### 10.4 Offline behaviour for the Brief Builder
+### 10.3 Offline behaviour for the Brief Builder
 - the form itself may open offline (it's just UI), but submission follows principle 15 (never fake success): if offline at submit time, either block with a clear "you're offline — reconnect to send" message, or queue the payload locally and retry automatically once back online (browser-side outbox, same idea as the server-side outbox in Phase 19)
 - the success screen only ever appears after the server has actually confirmed persistence — never on queueing alone

-### 10.5 Update handling
-- when a new deploy publishes, a visitor with the site already open or installed gets a visible "update available" prompt rather than silently running stale content forever
+> Kept as its own sub-phase: this is the safety-critical "never fake success" behaviour (principle 15) and warrants isolated, careful verification rather than being folded into general caching work.

 **Exit criteria:** Home, Work, Services, About, Process and Insights are navigable with the network turned off after one prior visit; Lighthouse's installability and PWA checks pass; the Brief Builder never shows a false success while offline; every admin/CMS/client-portal route (as they come online in later phases) is verifiably outside the service worker's cache scope; both locales and both themes checked per the standard Definition of Done.